ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 pointing to the appropriate section in the CLM documentation.

 This section describes changes made in the Community Land Model to accommodate ice sheets.
-For more information, see the CLM4 documentation.
+For more information, see the CLM documentation.

 ================================
  CISM's climate model interface
 ================================

-GLAD is the new climate model interface of CISM and is responsible for:
+Glad is the new climate model interface of CISM and is responsible for:

 1. handling time stepping and temporal averaging.
 2. providing a simpler interface to the climate model.
 3. translating inputs and outputs into appropriate quantities.

-In contrast with the old interface GLINT, GLAD receives already-dowscaled fields on the ice sheet grid.
-Consequently GLAD does not do any upscaling, dowscaling or interpolation.
-Additionaly it is no longer possible to use the positive-degree-day (PDD) scheme (while this option was previously available with GLINT it was unabled for CESM runs).
+In contrast with the old interface Glint, Glad receives already-dowscaled fields on the ice sheet grid.
+Consequently Glad does not do any upscaling, dowscaling or interpolation.
+Also, it is not possible to use the positive-degree-day (PDD) scheme with Glad.
+(While this option was previously available with Glint, it was disabled for CESM runs).

 In general there can be multiple non-overlapping ice sheet grids, but only Greenland is currently enabled.

-GLAD needs to know (1) one or more 2D fields necessary for computing the surface mass balance, (2) an upper boundary condition, usually surface temperature.
+Glad needs to know (1) one or more 2D fields necessary for computing the surface mass balance, (2) an upper boundary condition, usually surface temperature.
-The computation of the surface mass balance (SMB) for land ice embedded in CTSM.
-In this case the required input to GLAD is the SMB itself.
+The computation of the surface mass balance (SMB) for land ice is embedded in CTSM.
+In this case the required input to Glad is the SMB itself.
 This is the preferred approach for climate-change experiments.
 The mass balance is computed for a specified number of elevation classes for each grid cell on the coarser land grid (~100 km).
 This is much less